8 tips for packing for the winter

 If you are a fan of cute winter outfits or just do not enjoy wearing the same thing every day, think about packing clothes with which you can create different combinations for different outfits.
 There are actually plenty of apps that can help you with this, for instance, Stylebook or Pureple.

 You can also spice up your winter looks just with accessories that might not take as much space such as beanies, gloves, earmuffs, or else.

 Tip #5 Use your shoes as your socks containers!

 I was actually surprised when a friend gave me this tip and I had not realized how much waste space the insides of shoes can be.
-Grab a plastic bag, add your socks or anything else you would like to fit in there, and use that as a container!
-This especially works wonders if your shoes cannot be squashed with anything e.g. crust leather shoes or if you opt for not wearing your winter boots on board.
+Grab a plastic bag, add your socks or anything else you would like to fit in there and use that as a container!
+This especially works wonders if your shoes cannot be squashed with anything e.g. crust leather shoes or if you opt not to wear your winter boots on board.